gongqilin/API/my_application/add_application.md

 ![Save New Application](../images/SaveNewApplication.png)

-Select 'Save' as displayed above to add the API Application/client.
-The Application will be added and you will be redirected to the Edit Application Details page.
+Select '**Save**' as displayed above to add the API Application/client.
+The Application will be added and you will be redirected to the [Edit Application Details](edit_application.md) page.

 ![Close New Application](../images/CloseNewApplication.png)